gobo-ws/ola-trigger-govee-dmx/README.md

 * [OLA](https://www.openlighting.org/ola)
 * Bash shell, socat and bc
 * [Govee device](https://eu.govee.com) (only tested with Govee Smart Outdoor S14 Bulb String Lights 2, H702A).
-Only succeeded with on/off and brightness using the LAN API.
+Only on/off and brightness control succeeded using the LAN API.
 RGB and color temperature were unsuccessful

 **Installation**